 I gained my undergraduate Physics degree from Birmingham University and then studied for an MSc in Optoelectronic and Laser Devices at St. Andrews University.
 I carried out my PhD research on fibre Bragg gratings within the Photonics Research Group at Aston University, on a CASE studentship funded by GEC Marconi Materials Technology.
 I am also a chartered physicist (CPhys) and completed a mini MBA at Aston Business School as part of my PhD.

-The clients I have worked with range from early stage innovators to growing SMEs, and from academic spin-outs to multinational corporations – including a world-leading provider of telecommunications equipment and services.
-No matter what size or type of client, my aim is to give clear, practical, solution-focused advice at all times.
+The clients I have worked with range from early stage innovators to growing SMEs, and from academic spin-outs to multinational corporations – including a global aerospace company, a world-leading provider of telecommunications equipment and services, universities and overseas companies.
+No matter what size or type of client, my aim is to give clear, practical, client-focused advice at all times.

-I am also a Trustee of Values Academy, a charity operating two schools in the Midlands which offer an alternative to mainstream education for young people at risk of social exclusion.
+I am also a Trustee/Director of Values Academy, a charity operating two schools in the Midlands which offer an alternative to mainstream education for young people at risk of social exclusion.
 I believe passionately in the power of education to improve people's life chances, and the team at Values Academy does some remarkable work with students who would otherwise have little or no hope of future success.
 Find out more here.